GabrielCodreanu/Project/README.md

 # Educational Platform

 This repository hosts an educational platform aimed at web, Android, and iOS devices.
-It uses a React frontend and a Node.js/Express backend with a SQL database.
+It uses a React frontend, a mobile React Native app, and a Node.js/Express backend with a SQL database.
 AI features include personalized recommendations, automatic grading, and a chatbot assistant.

 ## Project Structure